 (6) Nothing in this regulation enables a student to be treated as having committed a breach of school discipline for the purpose of suspending or excluding the student under Part 3 Division 5 of the Act.

-[Regulation 36 inserted in Gazette 17 Nov 2006 p.
+[Regulation 36 inserted: Gazette 17 Nov 2006 p.
 4761-2.]

 Subdivision 2 — Codes of conduct